roedl-dynamics/RDD-Labelfinder/README.md

 1. [AutoIt3](https://www.autoitscript.com/site/autoit/downloads/).
 2. [SciTE](https://www.autoitscript.com/site/autoit-script-editor/downloads/).

-Once installed, open the RDD-Labelfinder.au3 file with SciTE to open and edit the code.
+Once installed, open the RDD-Labelfinder.au3 file with SciTE to edit the code.
 By clicking <kbd>F5</kbd>, you can testrun the script.
 For further informations have a look at the official AutoIt [website](https://www.autoitscript.com/site/autoit-script-editor/installation/).
 <h1> item Source:  </h1>